lynnlangit/gcp-for-bioinformatics/6_Advanced_GCP_&_Scripts/README.md

 -------
 ### More Information

+#### GCP General

- - See the [Advanced-GCP-concepts.csv](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/6_Advanced_GCP_concepts_and_Scripts/Advanced-GCP-concepts.csv) file in this folder for a list of links to advanced GCP concepts.
+ - 📘- See the [Advanced-GCP-concepts.csv](https://github.com/lynnlangit/gcp-essentials/blob/master/GCP-Essentials-Links.csv) file in this folder for a list of links to advanced GCP concepts.

- - For many more examples GCP scripts using the GCP SDK command line tools (gcloud, gsutil, bq,...) - see the 'gcp-essentials' repository at this [link](https://github.com/lynnlangit/gcp-essentials).
+ - :octocat: - Find GCP enterprise usages patterns and examples scripts using the GCP SDK command line tools (gcloud, gsutil, bq,...) - see the 'gcp-essentials' repository at this [link](https://github.com/lynnlangit/gcp-essentials)

- - For many more examples of GCP Machine Learning tools, libaries and example GCP SDK ML scripts, see the 'gcp-ml-essentials' repository at this [link](https://github.com/lynnlangit/gcp-ml)
+ - :octocat: - For many more examples of GCP Machine Learning tools, libaries and example GCP SDK ML scripts, see the 'gcp-ml-essentials' repository at this [link](https://github.com/lynnlangit/gcp-ml)

+#### GCP Life Sciences / Genomics

  - See Google Genomics Organization on GitHub - [link](https://github.com/googlegenomics)